Can an LLC Go Public: Everything You Need to Know

 Some investors don't like LLCs for various reasons.
 They think it will make their personal tax situation more complicated if they become a member in an LLC that's taxed as a partnership.
 Other investors can't invest in companies that are pass-through because their partners are tax-exempt and don't want to receive active business or trade income due to their tax-exempt status.

 LLCs who get taxed as partnerships usually have provisions in their agreements stating when and how cash will be distributed to each owner to cover taxes that are owed on the company's income.
 This can possibly make it complicated for the entity to reinvest its money to further grow the business.
 If the company has an active business or trade in other states, some investors may be subject to income tax in those states as well.

 Other investors simply prefer to make an investment, get a capital asset, and not have any other tax issues or complications until the stock gets sold and a capital gain or loss event occurs.
 It's more difficult, expensive, and complex for equity compensation to get taxed as a partnership than it is to have equity compensation in an S or C corporation.

 It's also harder to raise extra capital through an LLC compared to raising the next round through a corporation.
 The agreements for LLCs are more complex to prepare than corporation agreements are.

 If you need help with getting your LLC to go public, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.